Transitions on the labour market

 Employed

-A very high percentage of people who were employed a year ago are still working today.
-93.9% of people who were employed in the third quarter of 2022 are still employed in the third quarter of 2023.
-In addition, 1.6% of employed people have become unemployed a year later and 4.5% inactive.
-These figures remained fairly stable compared to the previous quarter.
+A very high percentage of people who were employed a year ago are still working today: 94.4% of people who were employed in the second quarter of 2023 remain employed in the second quarter of 2024.
+In addition, 1.5% of employed people (75,000 persons) have become unemployed a year later and 4.1% (about 201,000 persons) have become inactive.
+These figures remained fairly stable compared to the transitions between the previous quarters.

-In this press release, we discuss the evolution of the labour market status of people who were employed, unemployed or inactive one year ago (third quarter of 2022) and compare it with their status in the current quarter (third quarter of 2023).
+In this press release, we discuss the evolution of the labour market status of people who were employed, unemployed and inactive a year ago (second quarter 2023) and compare it with their status in the current quarter (second quarter 2024).
 We focus here on the population aged 15 to 74.
-We also publish the comparison between the status in the previous quarter (second quarter of 2023) and the status in the current quarter (third quarter of 2023).
+We also publish the comparison between the status in the previous quarter (first quarter 2024) and the status in the current quarter (second quarter 2024).
 These figures are not discussed in this text, but can be found under Figures on the website.

 Methodological information